 Altitude: 1500 m

-Cultivar/ Tree: Bai Ya Qi Lan
+Cultivar/Baum: Bai Ya Qi Lan

-Further information: it is not a rock tea but a Mingnan Oolong
+Further information: it is not a rock tea, but a Mingnan Oolong

-How long should this tea brew?
+How long should this tea steep?

 Depending on whether you have the tea western style in a large pot

 Please note that the tea comes in different packaging, but the inside is the same White Orchid (Bai Ya Qi Lan)